How to Use a Bidet Attachment for an Existing Toilet

 Positioning Yourself Over the Nozzle(s)

 Whether you’re using a bidet attachment or an all-in-one bidet toilet, it’s not difficult to correctly position yourself onto the bidet.
-Bidet attachments, like the Elite3, are designed to let you sit naturally on a toilet seat, do your business and then properly clean yourself by turning a knob.
+Bidet attachments, like the Essential, are designed to let you sit naturally on a toilet seat, do your business and then properly clean yourself by turning a knob.

 While more of a squatting position lets the nozzle spray the most important parts of your backside after going to the bathroom, it’s not a requirement.